RikilG/Geometry-Algorithms/DCEL/README.md

 ## Performance Analysis

+This analysis does not include the time taken to show output on terminal.
 Analysis is performed with a system running:

 - OS: Arch Linux (64Bit) running Linux Kernel version 5.7.2